mernmail/mernmail-website/docs/deployment/pm2-nginx.md

 pm2 startup
 ```

-After running the `pm2 startup` command, run the command shown in the output to the terminal to start the PM2 daemon when the OS boots up.
+After running the `pm2 startup` command, run the command shown in the terminal to start the PM2 daemon when the OS boots up.

 ## 5. Install and Set Up NGINX